MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureFirewall.md

 ---
 lab:
-    title: '03 - Azure Firewall'
+  title: 03 - Azure Firewall
-    module: 'Module 02 - Plan and implement security for public access to Azure resources'
+  module: Module 02 - Plan and implement security for public access to Azure resources
+  description: 'You have been asked to install Azure Firewall.
+This will help your
+    organization control inbound and outbound network access which is an important part of an overall network security plan.
+Specifically, you would like to create and test the following infrastructure components:'
+  duration: 40 minutes
+  level: 400
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Firewall
 ---

 # Lab 03: Azure Firewall